foxihd/hugo-brewm/README.md

 ![A11y Console](https://repository-images.githubusercontent.com/923527728/46a32a19-69ac-45b3-91a4-c4d299fb234b)

+> [!TIP]
+> Always keep hugo-brewm up-to-date for better user experience, maximum performancem and resource efficiency.
+> See [Updating Theme](#updating-theme) section for more detailed information, or run the following command:
+> `git submodule update --remote --merge themes/hugo-brewm`

 ## Feature Highlights

 - **Reader-first**: Prioritizes speed[^1], privacy[^2], readability and accessibility with personalized  settings for colors, fonts, BionRead and focus mode (It's Tracker Free!).